kaleidawave/kaleidawave.github.io/src/posts/prism-one-point-five.md

 <h6 id="foot1">(1) Render to hydrate</h6>

 For event listeners to be added the runtime needs to find the elements first.
-Many frontend frameworks do this via "rendering" there tree and comparing the result with the markup.
+Many frontend frameworks do this via "rendering" their tree and comparing the result with the markup.
 Therefore **all** the data is required at hydration.

 <h6 id="foot2">(2) Types</h6>